kikeelectronico/Homeware-LAN/README.md

 # Homeware-LAN is under develop.

-This API creates an integration between hardware devices like ESP8266 or Arduino and the Google Assitant using Firebase for the backend.
+This API creates an integration between hardware devices like ESP8266 or Arduino and the Google Assitant using a Raspberry Pi for the backend.

 <img alt="Super Grover" src="https://github.com/kikeelectronico/homeware/raw/master/images/cloud.png" />